rigon/qmmp-plugin-youtube/README.md

 If you are interested, you can also contribute to this project, that would be **AWESOME**.
 Feel free to send me a message.

 Checkout the [Issues section](https://github.com/rigon/qmmp-plugin-youtube/issues?q=is%3Aissue+is%3Aopen+label%3Aenhancement) to see the exciting new features that we have planned.

+## License info

+This software is distributed under [GNU General Public License, version 2](https://www.gnu.org/licenses/old-licenses/gpl-2.0.html).

+Any misuse or violation of [Terms of Service of Youtube](https://www.youtube.com/static?template=terms) are the entire responsability of the user of this software.

+The user of this software accepts this terms by using this software.